 I study algebraic topology.
 I am particularly interested in computations related to equivariant and chromatic homotopy theory, as well as applications to geometric problems (such as the immersion problem for projective spaces and computing cobordism rings).
 I’ve also recently developed an interest in link invariants related to various link homology theories.
 Scroll down the page for my publications and preprints.

 What I’m currently working on:

 Together with Nitu Kitchloo and W. Stephen Wilson I’ve made a bunch of computations with Real Johnson-Wilson theories (certain cohomology theorists that come up in chromatic equivariant homotopy theory).
 Together with Guchuan Li and J.D.
-Quigley, I’m working on using them to compute some Mahowald invariants.
+Quigley, we proved some theorems generalizing classical blueshift results in chromatic homotopy theory to the equivariant setting.
+Some other things I’ve been thinking about: extending HKR character theory to these Real cohomology theories, using our blueshift results to compute some Mahowald invariants, various questions regarding ER(n)-orientability of vector bundles.
 I’m also interested in finding a way to use unstable ER(n)-operations (which one can say a lot about) to say something about the immersion problem for projective spaces.

 Landweber flat real pairs and ER(n)-cohomology, with N. Kitchloo and W.S.
 Wilson.
 Advances in Mathematics 322 (2017), 60-82. arXiv link. * This paper comes with a user’s guide!.